Disney Trip Planner + Universal Orlando & more

 A trip to Orlando, Florida will probably be the most exciting, rewarding and memorable holiday you’ll ever have.
 With so much pressure to get it right, it’s totally understandable if you haven’t a clue where to start!
 Based on my years of experience working and playing at the Florida theme parks, I have put together this Orlando and Disney Trip Planner to help you set up your perfect trip!

 Disney Trip Planner: What to expect from this guide

 Across our site, we have a series of helpful posts answering questions and sharing top tips for planning a holiday to Florida and experiencing Walt Disney World Resort, Universal Orlando Resort and all the other amazing Orlando attractions nearby.
 If you have a query or question in mind, you may be able to jump to it on the links below, which feature some of our most commonly asked questions.
 If not, read on to start putting together your Orlando and Disney trip planner and make the magic happen.

 Disney trip planner: Quick links

-Which is the cheapest way to book an Florida holiday from the UK?
+What is the cheapest way to book a Florida holiday from the UK?
 Orlando package deal or book everything independently?